veverica-hrdzava/discoursetutorial/index.md

 the same place and the stormy sea roared round them just as it roars now But the sea was not alive then with great ships and brave sailors sailing to
 ```

-Other segmentation can then be easily coded for comparison using WindowDiff.
-We will use the list of `1`s and `0`s representing pseudosentences that we produced earlier, along with a hypothetic human-annotated list.
+The other segmentation can then be easily coded for comparison using WindowDiff.
+We will use the list of `1`s and `0`s representing pseudosentences that we produced earlier, along with a hypothetical human-annotated list.
 WindowDiff requires a string of `1`s and `0`s for calculation, so we will need to convert these to strings.

 **Code:**
 ```python